About connectors

 Which tools can I connect my app to?

-You can connect to the following external tools: Slack, Notion, and Salesforce, with more tools coming soon.
+You can connect your Base44 app to Gmail, Google Workspace tools (Calendar, Drive, Docs, Sheets, Slides), BigQuery, Slack, Notion, Salesforce, HubSpot, LinkedIn, and TikTok, with more tools coming soon.

 Can I connect multiple tools to my app?